Liverpool confirm £11.75m signing of defender Tsimikas from Olympiacos | Goal.com

 Liverpool confirm £11.75m signing of defender Tsimikas from Olympiacos

-Liverpool have made their first signing of the summer with the £11.75m ($15m) arrival of Greece defender Kostas Tsimikas from Olympiacos on a five-year deal.
+Liverpool have made their first signing of the summer with the £11.75m ($15m) arrival of Greece defender Kostas Tsimikas from Olympiacos.

-The 24-year-old, who has been given the number 21 shirt at Anfield, will provide competition for Scotland international Andy Robertson in the left-back position.
+The 24-year-old, who has been given the number 21 shirt at Anfield after signing a five-year contract, will provide competition for Scotland international Andy Robertson in the left-back position.

 Robertson did not face any natural competition for his starting place last season, with veteran James Milner filling in when required.